quietsy/advanced-configurations/docs/Containers/docker-server-storage.md

 ## HDD

-Slow storage, ideally in a ZFS mirror/raidz.
+Slow storage, ideally in a ZFS mirror/raidz with snapshots.

 Contains: